LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - In Progress
 - Donne

-A backlog items moves from *Backlog* to *In Progress* when someone has started to work on it.
+A backlog item moves from *Backlog* to *In Progress* when someone has started to work on it.
 After it's finished it moves to the section *Donne* (see *Definition of Donne*).

+The items should be sorted by importance from top to bottom.

 Index Cards